 7. Cover loosely and let sit for 24 hours.

-8. Repeat steps 6 and 7 again for two more days: discard half of the starter and then add 45 grams of room-temp water and 45 grams of all-purpose flour.
+8. Repeat steps 6 and 7 again for two more days: discard half of the starter and then add 50 grams of room-temp water and 50 grams of all-purpose flour.
 Mix and let sit loosely covered for 24 hours.

-Maintaining and using your sourdough starter:
+Using and maintaining your sourdough starter:

 The next time you want to bake, simply take the jar out and repeat the above process.